 I have a friend in West Vancouver who wanted to hire a local, high-end, interior designer when they started their kitchen renovation.
 She loved the contemporary style of kitchen this designer was known for and it was exactly what she wanted.
 When the husband heard how much this designer charged for the first consultation, he said NO WAY.
 They ended up going through THREE designers before they got the kitchen they wanted.
 And do you know how much this renovation ended up costing them?
 I can’t tell you it upset me so much, but I’ll tell you this—A lot more than they would have if they hired the designer they originally wanted in the first place.

 A few years ago, Robert Allen had an event featuring their designer fabrics for spring.
-Kimberley Seldon was their guest speaker and at one point in the evening she asked “Who here charges less than $100 per hour?”.
+Their guest speaker asked “Who here charges less than $100 per hour?”.
 To the few who raised their hand, she said “Shame on you, do you think you have less responsibility than a plumber?”.
 This statement, by the way, confirms the first point I made earlier.

 I once walked into a house that had freshly installed laminate flooring throughout.
 However, the big mistake the homeowner had made was they had picked a different colour of laminate for each bedroom.
 They obviously thought they had to define each room in some way like you might do with a colour.
 What they did not know was that the days of defining spaces with flooring are gone.